saucelabs/sauce-docs/docs/api-testing/how-to-guides/create-dynamic-dates.md

 As result, you will have something like `2022-05-15`.

-3. Now, you can invoke the variable wherever you want in your test.
+3. Now, invoke the variable wherever you want in your test.

 ## Creating a Past Date